-He advises using a blob of label m.
-Soufflé, distributing it evenly through damp hair and just using fingers to dry into your desired shape.
-A hairdryer can give more volume, a smoother texture and a longer-lasting shape that’s easier to manipulate.
+He advises using a pea-sized amount of product, distributing it evenly through damp hair and just using fingers to dry into your desired shape.
+A hairdryer can give more volume, a smoother texture and a longer-lasting hold that’s easier to manipulate.
 Drying your hair before bed will also make it easier to style in the morning.

 One of David Beckham’s preferred snippers, Tyler Johnston says, “the biggest mistake I see with men is over-styling and using hair products that give a forced stylized look.
 This seems to happen most often with wet-look styling aids.”

-You’ve been warned: if your go-to daily look is very slick and set, it might be more hassle than it’s worth (unless you have to keep your hair in lockdown mode – in which case, we sympathise).
+You’ve been warned: if your go-to daily look is very slick and set, it might be more hassle than it’s worth (unless your hair is particularly unruly – in which case, we sympathise).

 The basic rule is: wispy hair looks thin, shorter hair looks thicker, and nobody is convinced by any type of combover.